Historia / History

 The Chicano/Latino Affairs Council began as Prior to the establishment of CHAC in 1981, the Latino Affairs Council existed in the 1970's.
 In 1974, Latinos on campus gained significant visibility with a sit-in strike by students in which they demanded that the administration higher a Latina/o for an opening as an affirmative action officer.
 The students and their supporters around the campus ultimately succeeded in their efforts and the event stands as a defining moment.
 Afterwards members of the greater community and Rudy Ortega, a founding member of CHAC, brought a law suit from which a court monitored affirmative action plan was put into place.
 Not only had the issue of Latina/o representation on campus been brought forward in a dramatic way, but the administration was compelled to deal more forcefully on behalf of its Latino constituency.
 The need for greater representation became imperative among Latina/o faculty, staff, and students and it lead to informal meetings that culminated in the creation of the Cabrillo Hispanic Affairs Council (CHAC) in 1981.
 CHAC developed into an organization on campus that advocated directly on behalf of Latino students, faculty, and staff.
 In 1986, CHAC became institutionally recognized within the College's governance structure as a standing committee and met regularly with the college president each year.
 In 2020 CHAC updated their name to Chicano/Latino Affairs Council.

 The Chicano/Latino Affairs Council's influence on Cabrillo College has been significant throughout its history.
-Each semester, Council members are involved in shared govenrance and serve on numerous college-wide committees.
+Each semester, Council members are involved in shared governance and serve on numerous college-wide committees.
 The Council supports the efforts to change the college's name away from Juan Rodríguez Cabrillo into a new nomenclature that reflects our student body and respects indigenous peoples.
-In addition, we wholeheartedly support the establishment of an Ethnic Studies department.
+In addition, we wholeheartedly support the establishment of a permanent, robust, and sustainable Ethnic Studies department.